ShayJordan/shay.github.io/_posts/2016-06-27-magic-moments.md

 permalink: /posts/2016/06/MagicMoments/
 tags:
   - Kuk Sool Won
-excerpt: 'Over the years of training Kuk Sool Won, you will be faced with many *magic moments*: moments of realisation that you can; moments of inspiration; moments that stick in your head for the rest of your life.
-Everyone has these “moments”, but everyone’s are different and unique respectively.'
+excerpt: 'Over the years of training Kuk Sool Won, you will be faced with many *magic moments*: moments of realisation that you can; moments of inspiration; moments that stick in your head for the rest of your life.'
 header:
   teaser: KSW_Kick.jpg
 ---